Strong-field scattering of two spinning black holes: Numerical Relativity versus post-Minkowskian gravity: NR-deduced physical observables

-We now focus on the spinning simulations and try to determine from our NR results (with minimal analytical assumptions) the spin-dependence of the scattering angle at fixed initial energy and angular momentum.
+We now focus on the spinning simulations and try to determine from our NR results (with minimal analytical assumptions) the spin dependence of the scattering angle at fixed initial energy and angular momentum.
 The color coding of Fig.~\ref{fig:chiNR_spin} makes it apparent that the scattering angle mainly depends on the sum of the spins, i.e. is nearly constant along the lines $\chi_1+\chi_2=cst$.
 In particular, the simulations with opposite spins ($\chi_1 = -\chi_2$, i.e. the second diagonal in Fig.~\ref{fig:chiNR_spin}) all lead to scattering angles $\theta_{\rm NR}$ very close (within the percent level) to the nonspinning one at the center.
-This numerical result corresponds to the well-known analytical fact (see, e.g., \cite{Damour:2001tu}) that the leading-post-Newtonian value of the linear-in-spin interaction potential (spin-orbit) depends on the effective spin ${\bf S}_{\rm eff}=[1 + 3 m_2/(4 m_1)] {\bf S}_1 + [1 + 3 m_1/(4 m_2)] {\bf S}_2$, while the leading-post-Newtonian value of the spin-spin interaction potential depends on ${\bf S}_{0}=(1 + m_2/m_1) {\bf S}_1 + (1 + m_1/m_2) {\bf S}_2$.
+This numerical result corresponds to the well-known analytical fact (see, e.g., \cite{Damour:2001tu}) that the leading-PN value of the linear-in-spin interaction potential (spin-orbit) depends on the effective spin ${\bf S}_{\rm eff}=[1 + 3 m_2/(4 m_1)] {\bf S}_1 + [1 + 3 m_1/(4 m_2)] {\bf S}_2$, while the leading-PN value of the spin-spin interaction potential depends on ${\bf S}_{0}=(1 + m_2/m_1) {\bf S}_1 + (1 + m_1/m_2) {\bf S}_2$.
 In the equal-mass case considered here, this means that the two leading-order spin-dependent interactions only depend on the total spin ${\bf S}_{\rm tot}= {\bf S}_1 + {\bf S}_2$, and therefore only on $\chi_1+\chi_2$ in the spin-aligned case.
-We have found that this property remains true to a very good approximation much beyond the leading-order post-Newtonian approximation.
-As we will describe below, we have derived a high-PM-accuracy Hamiltonian incorporated the state of the art analytical knowledge of PM gravity, and we found (as displayed in Table~\ref{tab:chiPM_app_spin} in Appendix~\ref{sec:PMtables}) that the averaged scattering angle of two (equal-mass) spinning black holes is analytically predicted to depend essentially only on the average spin $\chi_+ \equiv \frac12 (\chi_1+\chi_2)$.
+We have found that this property remains true to a very good approximation, much beyond the leading-order PN approximation.
+As we will describe below, we have derived a high-PM-accuracy Hamiltonian incorporating the state of the art analytical knowledge of PM gravity, and we found (as displayed in Table~\ref{tab:chiPM_app_spin} in Appendix~\ref{sec:PMtables}) that the averaged scattering angle of two (equal-mass) spinning BHs is analytically predicted to depend essentially only on the average spin $\chi_+ \equiv \frac12 (\chi_1+\chi_2)$.

 Let us also recall that the spin-orbit interaction term